krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Nothing - new years eve

 **Thoughts:**

 ## Day 11: January 1, 2018

-**Today's Progress:** Algoritm for path finding inside tree almost done.
+**Today's Progress:** Algorithm for path finding inside tree almost done.
 TM conf website - version 1 done.

-**Thoughts:** I've made first version of toastmasters conference website - right now I will go to check if desing was correct.
+**Thoughts:** I've made first version of toastmasters conference website - right now I will go to check if design was correct.

 **Link to work:**

 * [toastmasters-conference](https://github.com/krzysztofzuraw/toastmasters-conference)

+## Day 12: January 2, 2018

+**Today's Progress:** Algorithm for path finding inside tree done for left sie.
+Started working on new blog post and some code for that.

+**Thoughts:** Algorithm for path almost works - it needs a little bit more polishing.
+In new blog post I want to write about mutations in GraphQL.

+**Link to work:**